 Forced transfer of the Sami

 In the 1930s the Swedish government forced the transfer of reindeer husbandry from northern Sweden to Muddus/Muttos.
-The Kemi family is the only forest Sami family that currently uses the national park for summer grazing.
+Today the area is used for summer grazing by Gällivare skogssameby.

 Inclusion in the Laponia World Heritage Site

 In 1996 the Laponia World Heritage Site was designated.
 Muddus/Muttos is included in it along with the Sarek, Padjelanta/Badjelánnda and Stora Sjöfallet/Stuor Muorkke national parks.
 Laponia also encompasses the Sjávnja and Stubbá nature reserves as well as the Sulidälbmá and Tjuoldavuobme regions and Ráhpaäno Suorgudahka in the Lájtávrre delta.